-The Diesel and Heavy Equipment Technology AAS Degree prepares students for employment as diesel and heavy equipment technicians with an array of career opportunities within the industry.
+The Diesel Technology AAS Degree prepares students for employment as diesel technicians with an array of career opportunities within the industry.
 A typical graduate will seek employment with an equipment dealer, equipment rental company, or a heavy highway construction company.
 Students receive training applicable for serving and repairing all types of diesel equipment.

-The Diesel and Heavy Equipment Technology Degree is accredited by the Associated Equipment Distributors Foundation (AEDF) located at 600 22nd Street Suite 220 Oak Brook, IL 60523; 630-574-0650; aedfoundation.org/
+The Diesel Technology Degree is accredited by the Associated Equipment Distributors Foundation (AEDF) located at 600 22nd Street Suite 220 Oak Brook, IL 60523; 630-574-0650;

+aedfoundation.org/

-Students must be admitted to D&HET Cohort and hold current and valid driver license, or instructor consent.
+Students must be admitted to D&T Cohort and hold current and valid driver license, or instructor consent.